These spicy cinnamon roasted chickpeas are a definite sweet and savory crowd-pleaser for parties or a delicious snack.

 2. The work day consisted of 4 conference calls that were actually productive (a highly abnormal occurrence in my job the business world).

 3. Ulysses came home from work and declared that we do “a financial analysis”.
 Um….ok?

 4. We let Ginger out after dinner and she came back to the door with a potato.
 She had no desire to eat it.
 She just dropped it on her bed as if to say “here mom, I brought this for you.
-I know you like them.”
-I laughed at the incredible weirdness of that whole situation for at least an hour.
+I know you made those goat cheese spinach mashed sweet potatoes recently and like them ” I laughed at the incredible weirdness of that whole situation for at least an hour.
 Apparently the neighbors must keep potatoes outside? wtf?

 5. I ate a smoothie and an entire can of roasted chickpeas for dinner (while doing aforementioned financial analysis).

 So….chickpeas…roasted.
-Why the hell haven’t I tried these little nuggets of deliciousness sooner?!
+Why the heck haven’t I tried these little nuggets of deliciousness sooner?!